-Many of the features observed in V1047~Cen resemble those of ``combination novae'' in Z And-like classical nova outbursts \citep{Sokoloski_etal_2006}.
-This type of event starts with a disk instability outburst, leading to the accretion of a massive accretion disk onto the white dwarf.
+Many of the features observed in V1047~Cen resemble those of Z And-like classical symbiotic outbursts \citep{Sokoloski_etal_2006}.
+This type of events starts with a disk instability outburst, leading to the accretion of a massive accretion disk onto the white dwarf.
 The accretion burst is large enough to trigger enhanced nuclear burning on the surface of the white dwarf and the ejection of an optically thick outflow/shell (see also \citealt{Munari_2019}).

-While classical symbiotic systems are characterized by orbital periods of the order of hundreds of days (\citealt{Mikolajewska_2003}; much longer than the potential 8.36 days orbital period in V1047~Cen), the observational features of classical symbiotic outbursts have many similarities with those of V1047~Cen (the long-lasting optical outburst, the long-lasting and luminous radio emission, the P Cygni spectral features with velocities $\approx$ 1500\,km\,s$^{-1}$, and the satellite spectral features around the Balmer lines).
+While classical symbiotic systems are characterized by orbital periods of the order of hundreds of days (\citealt{Mikolajewska_2003}; much longer than the potential few hours orbital period in V1047~Cen), the observational features of classical symbiotic outbursts have similarities with those of V1047~Cen (the long-lasting optical outburst, the long-lasting and luminous radio emission, the P Cygni spectral features with velocities $\approx$ 1500--2000\,km\,s$^{-1}$, the high ionization lines in the optical spectra, and the late satellite spectral features around the Balmer lines indicative of bipolar flows).